Rz02/UBC_TTC_ranking/README.md

 # UBC TTC Ranking System

-This is a desktop application that can help ranking players by their informations like accumulated scores, membership.
+This is a GUI that can help ranking players by their informations like accumulated scores, membership.

 Java Swing GUI is used and the functions are all realized.